 6. First encounters

-Hold the collar up about 30cm away your cat, and let them inspect it.
+Hold the collar up a short distance away from your cat, and let them inspect it.

 How did it go?